kgs/kgs.github.io/source/_posts/2016-01-29-geospatial-analytics-on-hadoop.markdown

           );
 ```

 If you know [Postgis][postgis] (GIS extension for PostgreSQL) this will look very familiar to you, because syntax is similar.
-Unofortunately these kind of queries are very inefficient in Hive.
+Unfortunately these kind of queries are very inefficient in Hive.
 Hive will do cross join and it means that for big datasets computations will last for unacceptable amount of time.

 #### Spatial binning